Data-projects-with-R-and-GitHub

 Project Description

-This project will use publicly available behavioral data from Kalbe & Schwabe (2022).
-The original study looked at the memory performance of the study participants, operationalised as corrected recognition.
+This project will use publicly available behavioral data from Kalbe & Schwabe (2022), which investigated how emotional experiences influence memory.
+To do so they looked at the memory performance of the participants, operationalised as corrected recognition.
 The unprocessed data can be found here, the preprocessed data which you will use, can be found in the folder project-data.

 In the study participants were presented with a series of initially neutral stimuli.
-The presented stimuli were images of animals and tools, images from one of the two categories were paired with an aversive event (electric shock).
-The item category paired with the aversive event is characterized as CS*+ (conditioned category, CSm) and the item category not associated with the aversive event as *CS− (CSm).
+The presented stimuli were images of animals and tools.
+One category of images was paired with an aversive event (electric shock), while the other category was not.
+The category associated with the electric shock was categorized as CS*+ (conditioned category, CSm), the other category as *CS− (CSm).

 The purpose of this pairing was to see if the association with the shock would affect the participants’ memory for the images.
 This kind of experimental design helps to understand hoe emotional experiences can influence memory.